 When Sarty wakes up the next morning, he realizes that the moment has changed his life forever and that he can't ever go home again.

 As he walks towards the woods "he did not look back."

 The heart of this story asks the old cliche of a question: Is blood thicker than water?

 Abner warns Sarty that he has to stick to his own kind and his own blood--that of his sharecropper lifestyle and his barn-burning father.

 While Sarty's brother seems to be very much like his father, Sarty has a depth of feeling and understanding at ten years old that his father doesn't.

 Sarty's full name "Colonel Sartoris Snopes" illustrates the conflict raging within him.

-But from early in the story the clues to where Sarty's loyalties lie are very clear.
+But from early on in the story, the clues to where Sarty's loyalties lie are very clear.
 He admits, even as he knows his father will hit him, that he was going to tell them the truth about his father burning Harris's barn.

 Sarty, even at ten, knows that his choice has consequences but he is ready to accept those.

-Another version of Barn Burning draws from the story but imagines what Sarty would be like grown up and running from his Snopes name.
-Though they change the character name, Paul Newman plays a grown up Sarty who wants to be trusted and loved.
+Another version of the story imagines what Sarty would be like grown up and running from his Snopes name.
+Though they change the character name, Paul Newman plays a grown-up Sarty who wants to be trusted and loved.
 The movie combines three of Faulkner's stories, "Spotted Horses," "Barn Burning, " and Faulkner's novel The Hamlet.